Olcina/MultiPerspectiveDASHPlayer/CONTRIBUTING.md

 ## Service Worker

-- add a service worker to fetch js files, css files, images and the future components.
 - intercept the request queue from dash player with the SW
-- add footer to inform the user about the connection status
+- add footer to inform the user about the connection/sw status

 ## IndexesDB